-The gouldian finch (Erythrura gouldiae) is found in northern Australia from Cape York Peninsula through northwest Qld and the north of the NT to the Kimberley Region of WA (O'Malley, 2006).
-They feed almost exclusively on grass seed and depend on a relatively small number of grass species at different times throughout the year (O'Malley, 2006).
-In the Northern Territory there are recent breeding records at well-known sites in the Yinberrie Hills and Newry, as well as at Wollogorang (Garnett et al., 2011).
-In the Kimberley, small breeding populations of up to 120 adults each are known from the east (Garnett et al., 2011), in the centre of the Kimberley at Mornington Sanctuary (Legge et al., 2015), and west to Dampierland (O'Malley, 2006).
+The gouldian finch (Erythrura gouldiae) is found in northern Australia from Cape York Peninsula through northwest Qld and the north of the NT to the Kimberley Region of WA (Higgins et al., 2006; O'Malley 2006).
+They feed almost exclusively on grass seed and depend on a relatively small number of grass species at different times throughout the year (Dostine and Franklin 2002; O'Malley 2006).
+In the Northern Territory there are recent breeding records at well-known sites in the Yinberrie Hills and Newry, as well as at Wollogorang (Baker-Gabb, cited in Garnett et al., 2011).
+In the Kimberley, small breeding populations of up to 120 adults each are known from the east (Pryke, cited in Garnett et al., 2011), in the centre of the Kimberley at Mornington Sanctuary (Legge et al., 2015), and west to Dampierland (WWF, 2012).
 Given the habitat and feeding preferences for this terrestrial species it is unlikely that Gouldian finches would occur in the EMBA.
 In addition, there are no BIAs for this species that overlap the EMBA.